 How does Inventory Tracking Software Work?

-An inventory tracking system gives me a more detailed and streamlined way to monitor stock compared to traditional methods.
-By scanning 2D barcodes as transactions occur, my team can instantly identify which products are available, running low, or in surplus.
+An inventory tracking system helps me monitor stock in a more structured way than manual methods.
+By scanning 2D barcodes during transactions, my team can quickly see what’s available, running low, or overstocked.

 What is Being Tracked by Inventory Tracking Software?